aryika78/agno-doc-agent/README.md

 ### Example queries

-* summarize this document
+* summarize this document in 2 lines
 * extract json
-* find dates
+* extract people
-* find people
+* extract books
-* find organizations
+* extract emails
 * what is the payment amount
 * classify this document